teuk/mediabot_v3/docs/PLUGIN_ARCHITECTURE.md

 changing the default-off lifecycle.
 MB755 aligns both write paths with the canonical foreign key: registered authors retain their `USER` id, anonymous authors use SQL `NULL`, and user deletion preserves quote text.
+MB756 supplies live development evidence for the MB746 proof: observe stayed silent without repository mutation, on exercised successful and repeated fetches, neutral error paths stayed bounded, and rollback restored the prior state.
+MB757 makes the cleanup portion explicit: an Owner command derives the private v3 namespace in the core, remains idempotent and cannot collide with legacy same-slug storage.

 Discovery reads manifests without loading entrypoints.
 Loading is explicit and leaves the package disabled.
 Enabling separately invokes `start`, while disable